LindemannRock/craft-icon-manager/README.md

 ## Icon Metadata

-Add a `metadata.json` file in your icon folders to provide keywords:
+Add a `metadata.json` file in your icon folders to provide enhanced metadata:

+### Basic Structure

 ```json
 {